 If all of the last 64 requests have failed then the server is blacklisted.
 This stops it being considered when there are other servers to consider.
-If all are blacklisted then the blacklisted servers are used anyway.
+If all appropriate configured servers are blacklisted then the FireBrick will attempt to use the blacklisted servers in a round-robin manner.

-However, it is quite possible for a server to go away when there are no current RADIUS requests, or even come back when not being used for current requests.
+It is quite possible for a server to go away when there are no current RADIUS requests, or even come back when not being used for current requests.
 To allow for this the FireBrick sends status-server requests to the server periodically, and records the most recent 64 responses to these requests.
 This means a blacklisted server will be recorded as usable again once it starts answering such requests.
 It also means a server can become blacklisted if a server stops responding to such requests without actually losing any real RADIUS requests.

 If a server has never answered a status-server request, it is assumed not to be enabled.
 We strongly recommend enabling this feature on your RADIUS servers.
-If not enabled then servers are provided with a dummy good response periodically to take them out of blacklisted status and allow then to be tried occasionally in case they are now working again.
+If not enabled then servers are provided with a dummy good response periodically to take them out of blacklisted status and allow them to be tried occasionally in case they are now working again.